amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

     \underset{\ell_x \le x \le u_x}{\text{minimize }} F(x) := \frac{1}{2} \|r(x)\|_2^2.

-Given the nonlinear nature of the residual function, :math:`r(x)`, for solving this problem there is no closed formula as is the case for linear models.
-Here the approach is to use an iterative optimization method that improves on an initial guess at every iteration.
+Given the nonlinear nature of the residual function, :math:`r(x)`, there is no closed formula as is the case for linear models.
+Here, the approach is to use an iterative optimization method that improves on an initial guess at every iteration.

-Defining a Nonlinear Model
+Defining a nonlinear model
 --------------------------

 A model is defined inside a :ref:`handle<intro_handle>`, in which all the components of the model are configured.